hmrc/self-assessment-api-legacy/README.md

 Please note that our GitHub issues page is for technical queries only.
-If you have any business-related questions please direct them to the Software Developer Support Team (SDST), who can be contacted at SDSTeam 'at' hmrc.gsi.gov.uk.
+If you have any business-related questions please direct them to the Software Developer Support Team (SDST), who can be contacted at SDSTeam@hmrc.gsi.gov.uk.